MouradRashwan/Stack-library/README.md

-# Stack generic data structure library written in C.
+# Stack is a generic data structure library written in C.